tclausing/delegate-to-thread/README.md

 }
 ```

-## Restricted methods can be called with async execution
+## Restricted methods can be called within asynchronous flows

-Useful when a task can't be performed by multiple threads at once in the given lifecycle.
+Useful when a certain task must always be performed by a single thread within an asynchronous environment.

 ```java
     @Async